Syampuuh/Titanfall2/readme.md

   * **Iron Last Titan Standing**
     * "It's the Last Titan Standing you know and love with a few new rules.
 5v5 with no ejecting and no batteries."
   * **Marked for Death**
     * "6v6.
-One member of each team is Marked as targets and both teams must defend their target while trying to kill the other team’s target.
-Once one of the marked players are killed, the surviving Mark’s team is rewarded a point.
+One member of each team is Marked as targets and both teams must defend their target while trying to kill the other teamâs target.
+Once one of the marked players are killed, the surviving Markâs team is rewarded a point.
 After a few seconds, new Marks are chosen.
 First team to 10 kills wins."
     * Titanfall 1 returnee
   * Each mode will be rotated around as featured modes
 * Main menu spruced up with a new background video and some featured content highlights from Respawn.